-The NFL has always been a gladitorial sport where violence and aggression are applauded.
-Screaming fans thirst for blood in NFL stadiums every Sunday afternoon with a passion that is unmatched by any other sport.
+The NFL has always been a gladiatorial sport where violence and aggression are applauded.
+Screaming fans thirst for blood in NFL stadiums every Sunday afternoon with an unmatched passion for any other sport.
 Many people believe that a player has never died on this field of battle in an NFL game.
-If you are one of those people, today I am going to tell you about the tragic death of a 28-year-old football player who made the most out of what God gave him.
+If you are one of those people, today I will tell you about the tragic death of a 28-year-old football player who made the most out of what God gave him.

 Hughes first heart attack

-What most people don’t know about the only player to ever pass away on the field in an NFL game is that Chuck Hughes actually didn’t have just one heart attack, he actually had two, and the first one he suffered was that same year in the Lions’ final preseason game.
-That’s just seven weeks before the heart attack that actually killed him.
+Most people don’t know that the only player to ever pass away on the field in an NFL game is that Chuck Hughes didn’t have just one heart attack, he had two, and the first one he suffered was that same year in the Lions’ final preseason game.
+That’s just seven weeks before the heart attack that killed him.

 Hughes stayed in the hospital for four days.
-At the time, his family said the doctors thought he had an injury to his spleen, lung or kidney, but nothing could be confirmed.
-A few weeks later he told the Detroit News he had sharp pains in his stomach and chest but no one could figure out what they were.
+His family said the doctors thought he had an injury to his spleen, lung or kidney, but nothing could be confirmed.
+A few weeks later, he told the Detroit News he had sharp pains in his stomach and chest, but no one could figure out.
 He said he could handle it.
 He said he wanted to play.

 Later, an autopsy would show he had an enlarged spleen and liver.
 Several doctors and ER technicians who saw the autopsy report told Haag that Hughes probably had a spleen injury that was so painful it triggered the first heart attack.
 No one would have thought to look for a heart attack, not in someone seemingly so fit.
 You have to figure the last thing that the doctors would expect in a 28-year-old NFL player who was healthy would be a heart attack, but sadly that is exactly what it was.